 Despite the inherent fear that many people face, when a snake crosses their path, wildlife respecting people will often ask themselves, “How do I know if this snake is dangerous or harmless?”
-As a snake conservationist, I appreciate and respect the people that ask these questions, before they start swinging the shovel.
+As snake conservationists, we appreciate and respect the people that ask these questions, before they start swinging the shovel.

-I wanted to write this article to help the average person identify some of the telltale characteristics of our indigenous venomous snakes, and direct them toward more comprehensive resources for identification in their own back yard.
-As always, I will include photos that can better demonstrate these characteristics as well, and give folks a basis for what these critters will look like.
+We wanted to write this article to help the average person identify some of the telltale characteristics of our indigenous venomous snakes, and direct them toward more comprehensive resources for identification in their own back yard.
+As always, we will include photos that can better demonstrate these characteristics as well, and give folks a basis for what these critters will look like.

 We will cover some of the most commonly discussed attributes, that many people have heard of, and use as the occasion arises.
 However, before we get started, let’s take a look at the photos below, and see if you can pick out which snakes are venomous, and which are harmless….

 So, do you think you know?
 Did you utilize all your knowledge regarding triangular heads, elliptical pupils, and color patterns?
 Are you ready for the answers?
 Here we go!